-10. Conclusion
+13. Conclusion

-10.1 The budget strategy provides information on the work that has been undertaken and is ongoing within the directorate to both ensure that we are

-- able to meet the existing budget pressures, whilst also contributing savings towards the wider council budgets. - 10.2 The proposed revenue budget for 2020/21 is a one year budget which is aligned to both the Governments one year budget settlement and the City Council one year budget proposals. - 10.3 The Directorate budget proposals will be subject to further refinement following feedback from Scrutiny Committee and updated final budget proposals will be submitted to Scrutiny and Executive in February 2020 for final sign off.
+- 13.1 The budget strategy provides information on the work that has been undertaken and is ongoing within the directorate to both ensure that we are able to meet the existing budget pressures, whilst also contributing savings towards the wider council budgets. - 13.2 The proposed revenue budget for 2020/21 is a one year budget which is aligned to both the Governments one year budget settlement and the Council's one year budget proposals. - 13.3 The budget proposals in this report reflect the initial feedback from the January round of scrutiny meetings and following February scrutiny meetings updated final budget proposals will be submitted to Executive on February 12th for approval.